Raising the Bar of AI-generated Image Detection with CLIP: Related work

-{\bf Exploiting multimodal features.} The introduction of large language models has elicited intense work in the vision community on trying to exploit large models trained using both images and text \cite{zhou2022learning,zhang2022tip-adapter}.
-In image forensics, however, traditionally oriented to the analysis of low-level features, there has been very little work in this direction.
-Only a few papers \cite{sha2022fake, amoroso2023parents, ojha2023towards} have tried exploiting pre-trained visual models for the detection of AI-generated images.
-All of them rely on variants of CLIP, however only in \cite{ojha2023towards} it is pursued generalization to OOD data, by nearest neighbor and linear probing in the CLIP feature space.
+{\bf Methods based on multimodal features.} The introduction of large language models has sparked intense work in the vision community attempting to leverage large models trained using both images and text \cite{zhou2022learning,zhang2022tip-adapter}.
+In image forensics, however, traditionally oriented towards the analysis of low-level features, there has been very little work in this direction.
+Only a few papers \cite{sha2022fake, amoroso2023parents, ojha2023towards} have tried to leverage pre-trained visual models for AI-generated image detection.
+All these studies rely on variants of CLIP.
+However, only in \cite{ojha2023towards} is generalization to OOD data pursued, via nearest neighbor and linear probing in CLIP feature space.
 To this end, a large dataset of fake and real images is used to train the classifier.
-In this work we make a further step in this direction and show that better performance can be achieved even using much less data.
+In this work we take a further step in this direction and show that superior performance can be achieved even using much less data.